 * Niobium(8.57 g/cm3): It got its name from the Greek goddess of tears Niobe.
-It almost always found side by side with Tantalum in nature, they are interesting "indispensable twins".
-It is physiologically inert and hypoallergenic, used in prosthetics and implant devices, such as pacemakers.
+It is almost always found side by side with Tantalum in nature, they are interesting "indispensable twins".
+It is physiologically inert and hypoallergenic, used in prosthetic and implant devices, such as pacemakers.

 * Tantalum(16.69 g/cm3): It is one of the refractory metals.
 Its melting point is exceeded only by tungsten and rhenium.
-It's highly corrosion-resistant, wildly used in aircraft engines, capacitors and laboratory equipments.
+It's highly corrosion-resistant and wildly used in aircraft engines, capacitors and laboratory equipment.

 * Hafnium (13.31 g/cm3): It is highly corrosion-resistant.
-It does not exist in nature on its own, but is combined with zirconium to form minerals.
+It does not exist in nature on its own but is combined with zirconium to form minerals.
 The low abundance and difficult separation techniques necessary make it a scarce commodity.

 * Rhenium (21.02 g/cm3): It has the highest boiling point (5630 °C, 10,170 °F) and the third highest melting point (3186 °C, 5767 °F) of any element, wildly used in jet engines.
 It is one of the rarest elements in the Earth's crust.

 * Thulium(9.32 g/cm3): It actually is the least abundant of the rare earth metals.
-It's is soft enough to be cut with a knife.
+It is soft enough to be cut with a knife.
 It has a bright silvery-gray luster.
-It's very difficult to make, we spend several hours to just make one cube.
+It's very difficult to make, we spend several hours just making one cube.

 * Lutetium(9.841 g/cm3): It is only available in the Earth's crust at about 0.5 milligrams per kilogram.
 Lutetium is not widely used.
-It only uses for specific purposes.
+It is only used for specific purposes.
 It has the highest Brinell hardness of any lanthanide, at 890–1300 MPa.